Visiting a Doctor in Taiwan

 Going to the clinics will likely be less overwhelming than going to a large hospital right off the bat.
 Although hospitals will offer a large range of medical services, they are harder to navigate, particularly without Chinese; however, hospitals will have English signs accompanying the Chinese and most doctors will speak fluent English.

 Also, BE PREPARED TO WAIT.
 Like a while.
 If you go to a hospital the wait to see a doctor can be excruciatingly long.
-Clinics will also require a long wait but are normally much shorter.

 Registering for an Appointment